odanoburu/programming-in-haskell/README.md

 # programming in haskell

-my solutions to the book `programming in haskell`, by Graham Hutton.
+my solutions to the second edition of the book `programming in haskell`, by Graham Hutton.

 [[book page]](http://www.cs.nott.ac.uk/~pszgmh/pih.html)